matthewwbuckley/primetime/README.md

 ### Running with Docker

 Docker will need to be installed on your system.
+To run the container you can use:

 ```bash
   docker-compose up --build
 ```

+Once the container is running it should be viewed at http://192.168.99.100:3000/.
+This was developed using Docker Toolbox which does not support localhost.
+If you have Docker Desktop and would like to use localhost instead then you will need to follow the instructions in the in "Running with concurrent" to change the package.json file.

-The Docker set-up does not have live updates and any changes will require a rebuild.
+The Docker set-up does not have live updates and any changes will require a rebuild for changes to take effeft.

 ### Running with concurrent

-Before running with concurrent `./front/package-lock.json` will need to be modified.
+Before running with concurrent `./front/package.json` will need to be modified.
 Chnage the following lines from:

 ```json
   "localProxy": "http://localhost:8000/",